 Definition of the stochastic test

-The test of stochastic is very important in robotics and in industry.
-What is more, when the robot has artificial intelligence like an autonomous car interacting with human beings.
+Stochastic tests are very important in robotics and the industry.
+What is more, when the robot has artificial intelligence, like an autonomous car interacting with human beings.

-The stochastic test simply consists to apply little variations on the environmental properties in which the robot will operate.
+The stochastic test applies little variations on the environmental properties in which the robot will operate.
 These variations could also be applied to the internal properties of the system.

 Purpose of the stochastic test

 The stochastic test tries to measure the degree of flexibility of an autonomous system.
 It is a kind of stress test used to validate the robustness of a system.
-We want to be sure that the robot will continue to be efficient even if there are some changes in the environment.
+We want to be sure that the robot will continue to be efficient even if there are some environmental changes.

-To validate the stochastic modeling test, the following condition must be completed :
+To validate the stochastic modeling test, the following conditions must be completed :

 Application of the test on Prorealtime